La Motte-Picquet–Grenelle station: Platforms

 Line 6's station is elevated and has a standard configuration with 2 tracks surrounded by 2 side platforms.
 On the other hand, the underground platforms for lines 8 and 10 have a unique configuration.

-The platform extension of line 8 (eastbound towards Créteil) with a flat ceiling.
+The platform extension of Line 8 (eastbound towards Créteil) with a flat ceiling.

-On the upper level are the tracks of lines 8 and 10 both heading east on either side of an island platform, measuring 105 m (line 8) and 75 m (line 10) respectively, as well as the track of line 10 in the direction of Boulogne located in a half-station separated by a wall on the east of the island platform, comprising a single track with a side platform measuring 105 m in length, a feature unique on the line.
-The island platform is contained in an elliptical vault, except for the northeast end of the platform for line 8 when it was extended in 1937.
+On the upper level are the tracks of lines 8 and 10 both heading east on either side of an island platform, measuring 105 m (Line 8) and 75 m (Line 10) respectively, as well as the track of Line 10 in the direction of Boulogne located in a half-station separated by a wall on the east of the island platform, comprising a single track with a side platform measuring 105 m in length, a feature unique on the line.
+The island platform is contained in an elliptical vault, except for the northeast end of the platform for Line 8 when it was extended in 1937.
 It has a horizontal ceiling painted white.

-On the lower level is a half station for line 8 services to Balard, also with a single platform and track and is 105 m long.
+On the lower level is a half station for Line 8 services to Balard, also with a single platform and track and is 105 m long.
 It has almost entirely vertical side walls and a low, flat ceiling, inclined towards the platform, barring the northeastern end which has a slightly higher elliptical vault.
-The side walls are also clad with flat white tiles arranged vertically instead of in staggered rows like most other stations on the métro, a feature only found at Père Lachaise on line 2 and at Gare du Nord on line 4 (until 2017).
+The side walls are also clad with flat white tiles arranged vertically instead of in staggered rows like most other stations on the metro, a feature only found at Père Lachaise on Line 2 and at Gare du Nord on Line 4 (until 2017).